Basilica of San Bernardino: History

-Ten years after the saint's death, the first period of works began in 1454.
+In 1454, ten years after the saint's death, the first period of works began.
 The site chosen was situated between the San Salvatore hospital and the now defunct church of Sant'Alò, to the east of the junction of Via Roma with the Corso Vittorio Emanuele in the heart of the town, close to the eastern walls of the Santa Maria quarter.
 The works were frequently interrupted by various natural phenomena including the earthquake of 1461, which caused some damage to the building and stalled proceedings until 1464.
 In 1471 the structure was consecrated, though elements of the dome and mausoleum remained uncompleted until 1489 and 1505 respectively.
-The work on this portion of the Basilica was concluded in 1472 with the erection of the cupola, which allowed the relocation of the corpse of St Bernardino inside the dedicated chapel.
-In this first phase, the church had a brick facade, equipped with a portico built between 1465 and 1468, designed by Giacomo della Marca.
+The work on this portion of the Basilica was concluded in 1472 with the erection of the cupola, which allowed the relocation of the saint's corpse to the inside of the dedicated chapel.
+In this first phase, the church had a brick facade, equipped with a portico built between 1465 and 1468, designed by James of the Marches.

 Just later began the building of the facade under the direction of Silvestro dall'Aquila.
 When he died in 1504, the works stopped and the facade remained incomplete for over twenty years.
-In 1524, the job was taken by Nicola Filotesio, better known as Cola dell'Amatrice, and the church was completed in 1542.
+In 1524, the job was taken over by Nicola Filotesio, better known as Cola dell'Amatrice, and the church was completed in 1542.

-After the earthquake in 1703, the inside of the church was completely rebuilt in Baroque style by three great architects of that period: Cipriani, Contini and Biarigioni.
+After the earthquake in 1703, the inside of the church was completely rebuilt in the Baroque style by three great architects of that period: Sebastiano Cipriani, Giovanni Battisti Contini and Filippo Biarigioni.
 In 1724 Ferdinando Mosca made the magnificent wooden ceiling which was painted by Girolamo Cenatiempo, who was also the painter of frescos in the chapel hosting the saint's mausoleum.
-In 1773 Donato Rocco completed the principal altar.
+In 1773 Donato Rocco completed the main altar.

-In April 2009, another violent earthquake hit L'Aquila, which damaged the apsis of the cathedral, destroying part of the bell tower, and the cupola, the longitudinal walls and adjacent cloister were subjected to problems.
+In April 2009, another violent earthquake hit L'Aquila, which damaged the apse of the cathedral and destroyed part of the bell tower and the cupola.
+The longitudinal walls and adjacent cloister were also subjected to problems.

-The day of the earthquake, the president of group Montepaschi Siena, Giuseppe Mussari, guaranteed live on TV a huge loan to permit the restoration work of the basilica.
-The cost was evaluated at over 40 million euros and the work was projected to last more than teen years.
+The day of the earthquake, the president of the Monte dei Paschi Siena group, Giuseppe Mussari, guaranteed a loan of a considerable amount to permit the restoration work of the basilica.
+The cost was evaluated at over 40 million euro and the work was estimated to last more than ten years.

 In May 2015 the church reopened to the community after six years of work, restoring the cupola and the bell tower damaged by the earthquake of 2009.

 Description

-The basilica is placed in the old town center, across Via San Bernardino, near Corso Vittorio Emanuele.
-The church is located over a monumental staircase which originates from Piazza Bariscianello to the basilica, establishing a fantastic point of view for the people arriving from via Fortebraccio.
-Another smaller staircase raises up the church from the street constituting the parvis.
+Along with the basilica of Santa Maria di Collemaggio, Saint Bernardino was the first city monument to gain interest from outside of the Abruzzo surroundings, and eventually gained national and international recognition.
+The interest is mainly brought by the fame of the tuscan saint, but also because of the famous historical figures of the catholic church involved in its construction, such as the two popes Nicolas V and Julius II.